 REsults for ELR Use Case and Context Diagrams

 Refer to LRI section 1.5 “Results for Ambulatory Care Use Case and Context Diagrams”.
-Note that in the context of ELR, the receiving system is the Public Health Disease Surveillance System, defined as ELR Receiver below, and not the Electronic Health Record System (EHR-S) defined in LRI.
+Note that in the context of ELR, the receiving system is the Public Health Disease Surveillance System, defined as ELR-PH Receiver below, and not the Electronic Health Record System (EHR-S) defined in LRI.

-ELR Receiver – The ELR Receiver is an application capable of receiving results of laboratory testing, optionally transmitting an acknowledgment and optionally capable of receiving a batch of laboratory result messages.
-The ELR Receiver may be associated with the local, state, territorial or federal health agency that require access to the results.
-Note that the ELR Receiver should not be confused with the “Placer” of the laboratory order that the laboratory results are associated with.
+ELR-PH Receiver – The ELR-PH Receiver is a public health application capable of receiving results of laboratory testing, optionally transmitting an acknowledgment and optionally capable of receiving a batch of laboratory result messages.
+The ELR-PH Receiver may be associated with the local, state, territorial or federal health agency that require access to the results.
+Note that the ELR-PH Receiver should not be confused with the “Placer” of the laboratory order that the laboratory results are associated with.
 The placer of the order is typically a provider who is responsible for treating the patient.
-In this case, the ELR Receiver is an interested party who receives a copy of the results.
+In this case, the ELR-PH Receiver is an interested party who receives a copy of the results.

 USer STory